cure53/DOMPurify/README.md

 #### Scripts

-We rely on npm run-scripts for integrating with out tooling infrastructure.
+We rely on npm run-scripts for integrating with our tooling infrastructure.
 We use ESLint as a pre-commit hook to ensure code consistency.
 Moreover, to ease formatting we use [prettier](https://github.com/prettier/prettier) while building the `/dist` assets happens through `rollup`.

 These are our npm scripts: